Psalm 6 – A Psalm of David Commentary by Dennis Edwards

 physical handicap like blindness or deftness, a negative prognostic that

-predicts medical intervention cannot help like a back problem or hip bone;
+predicts that medical intervention cannot help like a back problem or hip bone;

 these can cause us to spin into a cycle of despair and discouragement and lead